WYOMING WRONGFUL DEATH LAWYER

 Sometimes the issue is whether you can sue the government.
 If it’s the government’s fault, and you want to sue a federal, state or local agency, there are special time limits and notice requirements.

 For example, if someone died in a state facility due to the government employee’s fault, then you need to notify the government of your claim within a certain period of time.
 You also need to submit the notice in the correct way.
 This gets technical very fast, and again, it depends on your state.
+Our lawyers can help you navigate these complex liability issues.

 How Long Does It Take?